kyma-project/serverless/README.md

     git clone https://github.com/kyma-project/serverless-manager.git && cd serverless-manager/
     ```

-2. Build manager locally and run in on k3s cluster
+2. Build the manager locally and run it on the k3d cluster

     ```bash
     make k3d-run
     ```

-> Note: to creanup k3d cluster use the `make k3d-stop` make target.
+> Note: To clean up the k3d cluster use the `make k3d-stop` make target.

-## Manual installation of K3S cluster
+## Manual installation on k3d cluster

 1. Clone project